 Top 5 home office setup ideas for remote workers

 Working from home is becoming increasingly common in the UK.
-You Magazine state that up to 50% of workers will have ditched the commute and be working remotely by next yearThis means it’s essential to start checking around for inspirational home office setup ideas.
+You Magazine states that up to 50% of workers will have ditched the commute and will be working remotely by next yearThis means it’s essential to start checking around for inspirational home office setup ideas.
 Make sure your new office space features the sort of motivational design and features that can enhance productivity.

 Home office setup ideas and design considerations